 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re in search of more small batch cookie recipes, explore our delightful collection.
+If you’re looking for more small batch cookie recipes, explore our collection!
 Try our chewy Oatmeal Cookies, rich Molasses Cookies, decadent Double Chocolate Chip Cookies, and classic Butter Cookies.
-You’ll find these and many more tempting recipes on our website.

 RELATED: Single Serving Comfort Food Recipes